AI Use Cases/Software

 ROI & Revenue Impact

-ROI compounds over 12 months as the system's extraction accuracy improves through continuous learning.
+ROI compounds over 12 months as extraction accuracy improves through continuous learning.
 Month one captures baseline productivity gains - Operations time freed, faster contract processing.

-By month six, your sales team's deal velocity increases measurably as context retrieval becomes instant; pipeline conversion gains compound into higher ARR.
-By month twelve, the system has processed thousands of documents and learned edge cases, reducing human review overhead by 50%+, meaning marginal cost per document extraction approaches zero.
+By month six, deal velocity picks up as context retrieval becomes instant.
+By month twelve, the system has learned your edge cases, so human review keeps shrinking and the marginal cost per document falls.

 Target Scope